h577870/DAT152_oblig2/README.md

 and cart and should be internationalized localized to three locations.
 No GUI (graphical user interface) is needed, use the console for user interaction.
 Do not create the custom tags, but you should write code for the functionality for copyright and shorttext.

+### Assignment 2.2 :arrow_down:
+Change the code from 2.1 to become a web application for the store.
+Do not create the custom tags

+### Assignment 2.2 :arrow_down:
+Add the custom tags.